Toric geometry of path signature varieties: Axis-parallel paths

 where the sum is taken over all good subshapes $\mu$ of $\nu$.
 Moreover, we denote by $\det_2 \nu\in \CC[a_1,\dots,a_m]$ the determinant $\det\left(\sigma^{(2)}(X)\right)$.
 By Lemma \ref{lem:CombDescription}, it is homogeneous of degree $2d$. \end{definition}

 \begin{theorem} With the notation from Definition \ref{def:Pdet}, we have \end{theorem} The proof we found is quite technical and we present it in Appendix \ref{app:proof}.
 However, Theorem \ref{thm:det is a square} has several interesting consequences.
 Since we can write $\U_{d,2}$ as an axis paths variety, we now know that the determinant of the signature matrix of any path is a square.
-In particular, if $X$ is any path, then $\det\sigma^{(2)}(X)\ge 0$, hence the real part of $\U_{d,2}$ lies in the semialgebraic set $\{M\in\R^{d\times d}\mid \det M\ge 0\}$.
-In other words, real points of $\U_{d,2}$ with negative determinant are not signature matrices of paths, but rather they come from taking the Zariski closure.
+In particular, if $X$ is any path, then $\det\sigma^{(2)}(X)\ge 0$.
 It is even more interesting to think in terms of the shuffle identity. \begin{example} Let $X\colon [0,1]\to\R^2$ be any path.
 By Lemma \ref{lem:shuffle identity},

 \end{example} In this case it was not too difficult to realize that $4(11\shuffle 22-12\shuffle 21)=(12-21)^{\shuffle 2}$ and therefore that $\det(\sigma^{(2)}(X))$ is a square.
 Note that $12-21$ is twice the L\'evy area defined by the path.
 This is a general behavior. \begin{definition} Let $S_d$ be the symmetric group in $d$ elements.
 Define